lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 **Multidimensional Visualization**

-An important characteristic of multidimensional datasets is that they cannot be categorized according to any of the types defined in the Visualization Toolkit.
+An important characteristic of multidimensional datasets is that they cannot be categorized according to any of the types defined in the _Visualization Toolkit_.
 This implies that source objects interfacing with multidimensional data are responsible for converting the data they interface with into one of the types defined in VTK.
 This can be a difficult process, requiring you to write interface code.

 Other visualization systems treat this problem differently.
 In these systems a dataset type is defined that can represent multidimensional data.
 This dataset type is essentially an n-dimensional matrix.
 Additional filters are defined that allow the user to extract pieces of the dataset and assemble them into a more conventional dataset type, such as a volume or structured grid.
 After mapping the data from multidimensional form to conventional form, standard visualization techniques can be applied.
 (Future implementations of VTK may include this functionality.
 At the current time you must map multidimensional data into a known VTK form.)